RULE OF THUMB FOR PRICING A HOUSE TO SELL

 - It often attracts multiple offers and helps to sell in half the average sale time frame for the area

-Buyer competition is the ultimate situation for a real estate agent to negotiate upwards, rather than downwards.
+Buyer competition is the ultimate situation because it enables a real estate agent to negotiate upwards, rather than downwards.
 It can help to generate a better than expected sale price.
-Many client reviews confirm this.